pardhuparimi/vyeya/README.md

-# Vyeya - Hyper-Local Ecommerce Marketplace
+# Vyeya - Direct Producer-to-Consumer Marketplace

-Vyeya is a native mobile app (iOS and Android) for a hyper-local ecommerce marketplace connecting local buyers and sellers.
-This platform prioritizes local commerce, reduces delivery times, supports small businesses, and fosters community-driven shopping experiences.
+Vyeya is a native mobile app (iOS and Android) connecting local produce growers directly with consumers, eliminating middlemen and ensuring fair prices.
+Whether you're a farmer, backyard gardener, or small-scale grower, this platform empowers you to sell your fresh produce directly to your community while providing consumers with fresh, affordable local products.

 ## Project Overview

 This repository contains the source code for the Vyeya mobile application and its backend services.
 It is structured as a monorepo using [pnpm workspaces](https://pnpm.io/workspaces).

--   **`packages/app`**: The React Native mobile application for iOS and Android.
+-   **`packages/app`**: The React Native mobile application for growers and consumers.
 -   **`packages/server`**: The Node.js backend server powered by Express.js.
 -   **`packages/shared`**: Shared code, primarily TypeScript types and interfaces, used across the app and server.